borisdavid77/borisdavid77/README.md

 - ⚡ Fun fact: ...
 -->

-### 💬 Thanks to my specialized training I believe that I can add value in the area in which I develop, able to adapt to changes and constantly learning about new tendencies; organized and with great motivation to give the best of me in any project or task pointed.
+💬 Thanks to my specialized training I believe that I can add value in the area in which I develop, able to adapt to changes and constantly learning about new tendencies; organized and with great motivation to give the best of me in any project or task pointed.

+- 👯 I’m looking to collaborate on projects of development front y back
+- 🔭 I’m currently working as a freelance